Rapha149/SignGUI/README.md

             return lines;
     }).open(player);
 ```
+You don't have to call all methods.
+Only `onFinish` and `open` are mandatory.
 Here is the explanation of the different methods:

 #### `lines(String... lines)`
 Sets the lines to show when the sign is opened.
 You don't have to pass 4 strings.
 The default is 4 empty lines.
+You can pass `null` for an empty line.

 #### `line(int index, String line)`
 Sets the line at the specific index.
 The index has to be between 0 and 3.
+You can pass `null` for an empty line.

 #### `type(Material type)`
 Sets the type of the sign.
 The default is OAK_SIGN.

 #### `color(DyeColor color`
 Sets the color of the text.
 The default is BLACK.
+You can also use color codes to color your text.
+The cursor will be always in the given color, however.
+The returned lines will not be colored in this color.

+#### `stripColor()`
+Executes `stripColor(true)`

+#### `stripColor(true)`
+If enabled, the returned lines will not have any colors.
+Colors stated by the plugin and by players will be stripped (Players can use color codes by pasting a `§`)

 #### `onFinish(BiFunction<Player, String[], String[]> function`
 Sets the function which will be executed when the player finishes editing.
 You can return `null` or new lines.
 If you return new lines, the sign editor will be opened with these lines again.